danthegoodman1/EpicEpoch/README.md

 Restricting this to a single node removes the issue of clock-drift, causing one timestamp oracle to think it's further/behind another.

 But this introduces a scale problem: What if we need to perform 100M txn/s?

-That's well beyond what we'd like to load a single node with.
+Well the simple solution is just client batching.
+You can trivially exceed 1B timestamps/s with that.

 We can achieve multi-node timestamp oracles while preserving the same semantics, just by changing clients to be a bit smarter.